How to Plan a stress-free wedding? Tips from Wedding Photographer

 Everyone who works at weddings knows that the bride and groom can have a perfect plan, but too many people can get involved.
 Plans are fantastic but you need to be very flexible and relaxed if something does not go according to the plan.

-Experienced wedding photographers have always got an emergency plan A B and C in the back of their mind :)
+Experienced wedding photographers, makeup artists, hairstylists and other suppliers got an emergency plan A, B and C in the back of their minds :)

 Having an experienced professional alongside you, who knows how the timeline of a wedding day works is very important.